Teri Ann Linn: Acting career

 She appeared as a guest on Johnny Carson's Tonight Show, April 28, 1982 with the Disney Corporation for a Mousercise album.
 The album earned a Gold Record after which she hosted a TV show called Grand Prix All Star Show with co-host Michael Young.

-IMDB.com lists 242 episodes of The Bold and the Beautiful with Linn.
-Tracy Melchior continued the role of Kristen Forrester in 184 episodes.

 Linn's TV appearances also include Hawaii Five-O, Magnum, P.I., Herman's Head, Hill Street Blues, Mike Hammer, Flamingo Road, Dallas, and T. J. Hooker.

 She had the lead female role in the Italian comedy mini-series Anni '60.

 She was a host, guest host and made appearances on Hour Magazine, PM Magazine, Hollywood Squares and Family Feud (as "family" leader).
 She also performed in a trapeze act on the 1987 Circus of the Stars.

 Although generally cast as the nice, pretty girl, People Magazine quoted her as saying "No problem creating bitchiness; everybody has it in them."

 Known for big hair in the eighties, Linn later appeared with post-80's looks in a 1996 movie, Pure Danger, that also featured Marcus Chong (The Matrix).
 In another 1999 movie, Fallout with Daniel Baldwin, she plays a NASA computer engineer sent into space to fix broken hardware.